[collection] Thierry Fourcassier: when the myth of a collector begins to crack, a personal reflection on passion and its illusions

 Fascination with excess

-In hindsight, I can admit it plainly: what fascinated me wasn’t only the beauty of the pieces.
-It was excess.
+With hindsight, though, I can admit it plainly: what fascinated me back then was not only the beauty of the pieces.
+It was also the excess.
+Rarity pushed to an extreme.
+The idea that a collection could become a kind of private museum, inaccessible, almost unreal.

 I looked at these accumulations the way one looks at the Louvre: impressed, overwhelmed, and yes, a little envious.